Entritarus/hw_chaos/report/report.typ

 Since in FPGA environment exponent approximation is required, it is also simulated in matlab.

-=== FPGA simulation

-Simulation in an FPGA environment is done using Intel Questa software.
-In @fpga-vs-matlab we are comparing phase portraits of Vilnius oscillators simulated with the FPGA model and Matlab model.

-#figure(
-  image("figs/fpga_sim-vs-matlab_sim.jpg"),
-  caption: [FPGA simulation compared to Matlab simulation] ) <fpga-vs-matlab>

-== Exponent approximation

-The need to approximate the exponent function on FPGA arises from the fact that the exponential function is computationally expensive and requires a large number of resources to compute accurately.
 Following is the representation of exponent approximation in matlab:

 #sourcecode(
   frame: none